 Welcome - Merhaba - أهلا وسهلا - Hoşgeldiniz - خوش آمدید !
 This guide focuses on historical, archival and primary sources for the history of the Middle East.
 It is tailored to the courses offered by the McGill Institute of Islamic Studies.

 ARTstor is a digital Library of nearly one million images in the areas of art, architecture, the humanities and social sciences.
 To find images of the Middle-East, browse by geographical area.

-The G. Eric and Edith Matson Photograph Collection is a rich source of historical images of the Middle East.
+Matson (G. Eric and Edith) Photograph Collection is a rich source of historical images of the Middle East.
 The majority of the images depict Palestine (present day Israel and the West Bank) from 1898 to 1946.
 Most of the collection consists of over 22,000 glass and film photographic negatives and transparencies created by the American Colony Photo Department and its successor firm, the Matson Photo Service.
 Over 1,000 photographic prints and eleven albums are also part of this collection.
 Digital images for the negatives and transparencies and a sample of the photographs are available online.

-The archive consists of images and films taken by UNRWA photographers (and their predecessors) throughout the tumultuous second half of the twentieth century and start of the twenty-first.
+UNRWA Photo and film archive for Palestine Refugees consists of images and films taken by UNRWA photographers (and their predecessors) throughout the tumultuous second half of the twentieth century and start of the twenty-first.
 It includes iconic images of Palestinians having to leave their homes, in 1948; the establishment of refugee camps, in the 1950s; the second flight, in 1967; the hostilities in Lebanon; and the unrest from the second half of the 1980s to the early twenty-first century.